 The Ethical Debate

 Critics argue that space tourism is a vanity project for billionaires while Earth faces pressing challenges.
 Supporters counter that the technology developed for tourism directly enables scientific research, satellite deployment, and eventual resource utilization that could benefit everyone.
 The truth, as usual, lies somewhere in between.
-The industry is simultaneously a playground for the wealthy and a proving ground for technologies that may prove transformative.
+The industry is simultaneously a playground for the wealthy and a proving ground for technologies that may prove significant.

 Space tourism in 2026 is real, growing, and imperfect.
 It is too expensive for ordinary people, too new to have a definitive safety record, and too technologically impressive to dismiss.
 Whether it becomes a meaningful industry or remains a niche luxury will depend on the next decade of engineering progress and regulatory development.